Energy: RES

 Currently, Cyprus is in a transitional step before full electricity market liberalisation, which is being driven by the binding timetable of the Cyprus Energy Regulatory Authority (CERA) to ensure the full opening up of the energy market and granting consumers the right to choose their own supplier.

-CERA’s proposition is a ‘net pool’ model, where the operations of the state power company, EAC, are unbundled and the production and supply operations separated.
+CERA’s proposition is a ‘net-pool’ model, where the operations of the state power company, EAC, are unbundled and the production and supply operations separated.
 EAC production would then enter into bilateral agreements with suppliers for the sale of energy at regulated prices.
 CERA foresees establishing an electricity exchange where suppliers’ bids for quantities of electricity will be updated every half hour.
 The exchange will match supply and demand and fix the price for a contract.
 This will be operated by the Transmission System Operator (TSO).
-The target date to achieve full electricity market liberalisation is expected in late 2022, a move which will further open up the market for renewables, clean energy and lower prices.
+CERA’s target date to achieve full electricity market liberalisation is autumn 2025.
+This has been a moving target, but when achieved it is hoped that it will further open up the market for renewables, clean energy and lower prices.

 Cyprus will also be providing smart electricity meters to 400,000 consumers by 2025, replacing conventional ones.
 This is expected to become an important energy-saving tool that provides detailed information on how they consume electricity, helping consumers enjoy significant economic benefits in the process.